Crimes against the person increased by 23 percent last year

 Eight of the victims were tourists, while 39 percent of the victims knew the assailant.

-Additionally, police reported that there were 139 unlawful sexual intercourse cases in 2022, an 11 percent increase over 2021 numbers.
+Additionally, police reported that there were 139 unlawful sexual intercourse cases - an 11 percent increase over 2021 numbers.

+Commissioner Fernander called the sex crime numbers alarming during Friday’s press conference and pleaded with parents to keep a close eye on their children.

+“The unlawful sexual intercourse (victims) are young ladies under the age of 16.
+We want to send a message to the parents – please try to monitor your children on social media.
+Watch their habits on social media.

 Commissioner Fernander also reported increases in traffic fatalities, with 59 incidents reported last year.